« Nostalgia, 1983 | Main | This is why. »

 This place just rocks (pretentiously).
 From the gorgeous (infamously rude) staff, to the elite (eurotrashy) clientele, to the pool that plays music underwater (allegedly, because who actually swims laps at The Costes?), to the somber lighting that pervades the space (all the better to savor narcotics, my dear).

-Coquette seems bitter you say?
-Coquette has got her reasons, can’t we just leave it at that?
+I seem bitter you say?
+I have got my reasons, can’t we just leave it at that?

 Humiliation à la Costes